nichlxh/genai/README.md

 As Semantic Chunker computes chunks by maximizing inter-chunk distances, this may not have worked as well in this use case.

-Overall, among the 3 chunkers, I have used the Recursive Character Chunker as the main chunker, as it is document structure-aware.
+Overall, among the 3 chunkers, as the chunking based on separators does not seem to be as accurate, I have proceeded to use the Character Chunker as the main chunker.

 ---
 #### Thank you for reading!